Arab–Khazar wars: Connection with the Arab–Byzantine conflict

-The 20th-century Byzantinist Dimitri Obolensky suggested that the Arab expansion in the Caucasus was motivated by a desire to outflank the Byzantine defences from the north and envelop the Byzantine Empire in a pincer movement, but this idea is rejected as far-fetched by more recent scholars.
-Wasserstein objects to Obolensky's proposition as a scheme of extraordinary ambition which hinges on two untenable assumptions: that the Muslims had concluded that a direct assault against Byzantium was without prospects of success, and that they had more detailed geographical knowledge than can be demonstrated for the time in question.
+The 20th-century Byzantinist Dimitri Obolensky suggested the Arab expansion in the Caucasus was motivated by a desire to outflank Byzantine defences from the north and envelop the Byzantine Empire in a pincer movement, but this idea is rejected as far-fetched by more recent scholars.
+Wasserstein objects to Obolensky's proposition as a scheme of extraordinary ambition which hinges on two untenable assumptions: that the Muslims had concluded a direct assault against Byzantium was without prospects of success, and that they had more detailed geographical knowledge than can be demonstrated for the time in question.
 Mako agrees that such a grand strategic plan is not borne out by the rather limited nature of the Arab–Khazar conflict until the 720s.
 It is more likely that the northward expansion of the Arabs beyond the Caucasus was, at least initially, the result of the onward momentum of the early Muslim conquests.
 Local Arab commanders of the period often exploited opportunities haphazardly and without an overall plan, sometimes pursuing expansion even against direct caliphal orders.

 From a strategic perspective, it is more probable that the Byzantines encouraged the Khazars to attack the Caliphate to relieve mounting pressure on their eastern frontier in the early eighth century.
 Byzantium profited from the diversion of Muslim armies northwards during the 720s and 730s, and the Byzantine–Khazar entente resulted in another marriage alliance between future emperor Constantine V and Khazar princess Tzitzak in 733.
 (Note: According to Thomas S. Noonan, modern scholars have often overestimated the significance of this marriage.
-Noonan argues that Byzantium was more hard-pressed by the Arab attacks than the Khazars, both sides could provide little tangible help to one another, and there is no evidence of further Byzantine–Khazar relations for half a century.
+Noonan argues Byzantium was more hard-pressed by the Arab attacks than the Khazars, both sides could provide little tangible help to one another, and there is no evidence of further Byzantine–Khazar relations for half a century.
 Noonan calls the marriage "purely symbolic, a gesture of solidarity and no more".)
 Gaining control of the northern branch of the trade networks linking Europe with East Asia (the so-called "Silk Road") by the Caliphate has been suggested as a further motive for the conflict.
 Mako disputes this claim, pointing out that warfare declined precisely at the time of greatest expansion of these networks, after the mid-eighth century.